• Skip to main content

 Serving: 1cupCalories: 50kcalCarbohydrates: 6gProtein: 8gFat: 1gSaturated Fat: 1gPolyunsaturated Fat: 1gMonounsaturated Fat: 1gSodium: 30mgPotassium: 90mgFiber: 1gSugar: 2gVitamin A: 5IUVitamin C: 34mgCalcium: 7mgIron: 1mg

-I sincerely hope you've enjoyed today's non-alchoholic summertime beverage for Pink Lemonade with Strawberry Simple Syrup as much as I've enjoyed bringing it to you!
+I sincerely hope you'll enjoy making and drinking this low-sugar pink lemonade with strawberry simple syrup as much as I've enjoyed bringing it to you!

 Reader Interactions